yinhang0106/makemore/mlp/README.md

 # tensor([[True, True, True, True, True, True], ...]) --> all True means equivalent
 ```

 The `view` is the most concise and efficient.
-The feasibility of `view` lies in the Pytorch's internal storage mechanism for tensors.
+The feasibility of the `view` lies in the Pytorch's internal storage mechanism for tensors.
 For details, see [PyTorch internals](http://blog.ezyang.com/2019/05/pytorch-internals/).

 ## Build MLP